skillrepos/ctr-de/labs.md

 <b>END OF LAB</b>
 </p>
 </details>
+&nbsp;<br>
 ---
+#
+&nbsp;<br>
-## Lab 4:  Mapping Docker images and containers with the filesystem**
+**Lab 4:  Mapping Docker images and containers with the filesystem**

-### Purpose: In this lab, we'll explore how layers, images and containers are actually mapped and stored in the filesystem.**
+*Purpose: In this lab, we'll explore how layers, images and containers are actually mapped and stored in the filesystem.*
 ⬇️
 <details>
 <summary>Click to expand steps for Lab 4</summary>